 For lots of people here, their preference is to take a boat to San Lucas rather than a pickup to Panajachel when they need something that isn’t available in San Antonio.
 It’s about the same amount of time (around 30 minutes), the boat ride is really pretty and San Lucas is a lot less crowded than Pana (and pretty much Gringo-free).

 They leave at regular intervals from the main dock (below the soccer field) and will also stop at the dock just down from Casa Colonial.
 They run regularly on Tuesday, Fridan and Sunday.
 On the other days you will find them in the early morning and late afternoon.
-The cost is Q5 for locals (and that pretty much means you are really an indigenous San Antonio native) and Q10 for the rest of us unless you are with Rocio.
-She loves to bargain and paid Q10 for the two of us.
+The cost is Q7 on the small and medium ones, Q5 on the big one (Santa Maria).

 Buses to Most Anywhere

 - There is a bus that leaves San Antonio for Guatemala City at 4AM.

 - There is a bus that leaves San Antonio for Guatemala City at 6:30AM.
 (Usually — I have heard that sometimes it just doesn’t run.)

 - The bus in the photo leaves Calle 41 in Guatemala City (the place where all west-bound buses leave from) at 0825 arriving in San Antonio a bit after 1200.

 - This same bus leaves San Antonio for Guatemala City at 1415.